-A representative for the band Pinegrove has been force to issue a statement to clarify recent speculation that the band are set to release their much debated new album.
+A representative for the band Pinegrove has issued a statement to clarify recent speculation that the band are set to release their much-debated new album.

 Pinegrove were due to release the follow-up to their 2016 album Cardinal this year but, due to the situation, cancelled the release.